 It’s easier to stay calm and patient when your child is having difficulty – because you know it’s past their current abilities but will get there in time.

 Executive Functions: Temper Tantrums VS Meltdowns

 There are actually significant differences, neurologically, between a temper tantrum and a meltdown – those differences come down to which parts of the brain are in control during either a meltdown on a temper tantrum.

-A child having a tantrum is acting out in order to get their way or push your buttons or get some attention.
+A child having a tantrum is acting out to get their way, or push your buttons, or get some attention.
 They’re likely operating with the forebrain and midbrain – the thinking and feeling brain.

-They may appear out of control but are able to stop the tantrum abruptly (for example, when they get what they want) and return to making logical decisions and behaving calmly.
+They may appear out of control but can stop the tantrum abruptly (for example, when they get what they want) and return to making logical decisions and behaving calmly.

 Parents are taught to ignore tantrums – because if their child’s tantrum doesn’t get them what they want or get a reaction out of them, they will learn that this strategy is ineffective and, over time, will stop.